heldrida/cards_exercise/README.txt

 JavaScript exercise

-We’d like you to create an application that displays some cards and allows the user to do some simple card manipulation.
+Application that displays some cards and allows the user to do some simple card manipulation.

-You should also have “playing-cards.png” – an image showing all available cards in a standard deck – although feel free to find and use your own images if you like.

 The Task